 In 2021, the two water systems were merged to one unified DeForest Water Utility with the addition of a booster station to balance the differing elevations.

 In 2024, the chemical pumps in wells 2, 3, and 4 began to show signs of deterioration and failure which prompted the staff to further investigate the cost to replace the pumps and consider adding fluoride, along with the facility improved necessary to store fluoride, to Well 6.
 Following the initial investigation and consideration of possible impacts of fluoride to health of staff, allegations of health impacts to water system users, operational concerns, and financial impacts; the proposal for removing fluoride from the system was first introduced to the Public Services Commission at its November 18, 2024 meeting and the Village Board on November 19, 2024.
-The full timeline of events can be found below with resources from the meetings.

 Share Your Feedback: Fluoride in the Village Water Utility